Media Center Ukraine

 Media Center Ukraine (Медіацентр Україна) is a civic initiative that, after the start of the full-scale Russian invasion, united media professionals, the government, and the business community with a shared goal of telling the world about the war in Ukraine.
-The Media Center aims to provide specialist support and advice to media representatives covering events in Ukraine and develop communication strategies and campaigns, foster civil society, and contribute to Ukraine’s recovery.
 Also, the Media Center offers a platform for organizing and hosting top newsworthy events.

 History

 Media Center Ukraine was founded in March 2022 by media professionals, the government, and the business community to disseminate information about the course of the Russo-Ukrainian War and its consequences within Ukraine and internationally.

 The first Media Center Ukraine sites were opened in Lviv and Kyiv, with initial briefings held on March 14, 2022.
 Similar centers were later set up in Kharkiv and Odesa.

 As of 2024, Media Center Ukraine operates in Kyiv and Kharkiv.

 Joint Project with Ukrinform

 In April 2022, Media Center Ukraine partnered with Ukrinform to establish a unified press center in Kyiv.
 This collaboration aimed to integrate state resources with public initiatives, supporting Ukraine’s informational efforts during the war.